wllgrnt/cookiecutter-pypackage-minimal/README.md

 Note: this will install pre-commit as part of the installation process.
 It will also unpack itself into whatever directory you are currently in, **overwriting any existing files with the same names**.

-TODO: document poetry usage.

-Using poetry, the package is installed with:
+Using poetry, the package is installed with `pip install` or `poetry install`.
+To include the dev dependencies, use:

-`poetry install --with dev`
+`poetry install --with dev` or `pip install '.[dev]'`

-But idk whether that works with pip currently.
+(pyproject.toml doesn't use the newest pyproject.toml syntax to maintain pip installability)

 ### Testing